DHA for Kids: Benefits for Your Child’s Brain

 Researchers believe that optimal levels of DHA, particularly in the frontal and prefrontal areas of the brain, are very important during the early years when the brain is rapidly growing and developing.

-It sets the stage for future intelligence and socio-emotional development.
+Healthy development of the brain sets the stage for future intelligence and socio-emotional development.

 DHA and Intelligence

-DHA is tied to the working and future intelligence of your child, or his cognition.
+Adequate levels of DHA is tied to the working and future intelligence of your child, or his cognition.
 The word cognition encompasses a wide variety of brain abilities.

-Cognition also includes problem solving, comprehension, reasoning, computation, perception, reading and speech.
+Cognition also includes problem solving, comprehension, reasoning, computation, perception, reading, and speech.

 Why Moms Should Focus on Prenatal DHA